STEVIA

 Can Stevia help lower high blood pressure?
 Can it help regulate blood sugar?
 Can it stimulate the pancreas to produce more insulin?

-Sweetleaf, sweet leaf, sugarleaf, sweet herb, (Stevia rebaudiana) has been around and used for centuries but in this last century it has been labelled as being toxic.
+Sweetleaf, sweet leaf, sugarleaf, sweet herb, as it`s known by its other names, has been around and used for centuries but in this last century has been labelled as being toxic.
 Well up until the Coca-Cola and Cargill companies began using it!

 Now substance is being promoted as the best zero calorie, natural sweetener ever known.
 That in itself should help many with high blood pressure that is caused through diabetes, weight gain, and high blood acidity.